mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 ##### can also provide best case scenario performance numbers

-its a maybe because 1 packets replicated milions of times may not necesarly work best for all hardware implementations.
+its a maybe because 1 packets replicated millions of times may not necessarily work best for all hardware implementations.

 ### Baby Hero test